 - 2.2.
-The act provides for a transparent process and fair compensation in land acquisition for public purpose and provides for rehabilitation and resettlement of land owners and those affected by land acquisition.
+The act provides for a transparent process and fair compensation in land acquisition for public purpose and provides for rehabilitation and resettlement of landowners and those affected by land acquisition.
 This act came into effect on January 01, 2014 and the Land Acquisition Act, 1894 stands repealed. - 2.3 The Central Government has notified January 01, 2014 as the effective date of the Act, in accordance with Sec 1(3) of RFCTLARR Act.
-The existing National Highways Act (NHA) and other Acts specified in the Fourth Schedule of RFCTLARR Act will have 1 year to adopt the; (i) compensation for land owners (First Schedule); (ii) rehabilitation and resettlement entitlements (Second Schedule); and (iii) provision of infrastructure amenities (Third Schedule).
+The existing National Highways Act (NHA) and other Acts specified in the Fourth Schedule of RFCTLARR Act will have 1 year to adopt the; (i) compensation for landowners (First Schedule); (ii) rehabilitation and resettlement entitlements (Second Schedule); and (iii) provision of infrastructure amenities (Third Schedule). - 2.4 With effect from January 01, 2015, the provisions of the RFCTLARR Act relating to the determination of compensation in accordance with the First Schedule, rehabilitation and resettlement in accordance with the Second Schedule and infrastructure amenities in accordance with the Third Schedule became applicable to all cases of land acquisition under the enactments specified in the Fourth Schedule to the said Act, through the RFCTLARR (Amendment) Ordinance, 2014, followed by RFCTLARR (Amendment) Second Ordinance, 2015 and later effectiveness was given from September 01, 2015 through the Right to Fair Compensation and Transparency in Land Acquisition, Rehabilitation and Resettlement (Removal of Difficulties) Order, 2015 - 2.5 The Right to Fair Compensation and Transparency in Land Acquisition, Rehabilitation and Resettlement (Tamil Nadu Amendment) Act, 2014 received Presidents assent on January 01, 2015 that amended the RFCTLARR Act to include 3-State acts including the Tamil Nadu Highways Act, 2001 (TNHA) in 'The Fifth Schedule' of the RFCTLARR Act, with retrospective effect from January 01, 2014, through an amendment section (Sec 105A) to the RFCTLARR Act, which enables continuance of the procedure set forth in the three State acts while confirming to the provisions of RFCTLARR Act relating to the determination of compensation and provision of rehabilitation and resettlement.

-Relevance: In this project, land will be acquired invoking the Tamil Nadu Highways Act, 2001 and compensation, rehabilitation and resettlement will be determined in accordance with the provisions of the Right to Fair Compensation and Transparency in Land Acquisition, Rehabilitation and Resettlement Act, 2013 (RFCTLARR).
-The necessary amendments will be carried out in TN Highway Act.
+Relevance: In this project, land will be acquired by adopting the procedures laid down in the Tamil Nadu Highways Act, 2001 and compensation, rehabilitation and resettlement will be determined in accordance with the provisions of the Right to Fair Compensation and Transparency in Land Acquisition, Rehabilitation and Resettlement Act, 2013 (RFCTLARR).
+The amendment to RFCTLARR Act, by introducing Sec 105A through the Right to Fair Compensation and Transparency in Land Acquisition, Rehabilitation and Resettlement (Tamil Nadu Amendment) Act, 2014, ratified the use of procedure laid down in TNHA for land acquisition.